The facts about SIDS

 To reduce the risk of SIDS, you should:

 - Place babies on their back to sleep every time.

 - Provide a separate sleep surface that is firm and not shared, and in the caregiver's room for the first 6–12 months of life.

 - Remove soft objects and loose bedding, such as bumper pads and stuffed animals or toys, from the baby's sleep area.

 - Use pacifiers during sleep.

 - Avoid overheating.

-- Vaccinate infants on schedule with regular visits to health care providers.
+- Vaccinate infants on schedule with regular visits to clinicians.

 In addition, caregivers should avoid tobacco, alcohol and drugs.